-Figure 18.
+Figure 28.
 Power supply status LEDs

 LED Status Description Action 1 Input status LED Off The power supply is disconnected from the ac power source.
 No action is needed.
 On, green The power supply is connected to the ac power source.
 No action is needed.
 2 Output status LED Off The server is off or the power supply is not working normally.
 Replace the power supply.
-See "Installing or replacing a hot-swap redundant power supply" on page 99.
-Blinking, green (about one flash every two seconds) The power supply is in cold redundancy active mode.
+See "Installing or replacing a hot-swap redundant power supply" on page 120.
+Blinking, green (about 1 flash every 2 seconds) The power supply is in cold redundancy active mode.
 No action is needed.
-Blinking, green (about two flashes each second) The power supply is in cold redundancy sleep mode.
+Blinking, green (about 2 flashes per second) The power supply is in cold redundancy sleep mode.
 No action is needed.
 On, green The server is on and the power supply is working normally.
 No action is needed.
 3 Fault LED Off The power supply is working normally.
 No action is needed.
 On, amber The power supply has failed.
 Replace the power supply.
-See "Installing or replacing a hot-swap redundant power supply" on page 99.
+See "Installing or replacing a hot-swap redundant power supply" on page 120.

-Connecting the cables
+Connecting cables